isene/RTFM/README.md

 A note to developers: You can hit the "@" key to enter the Ruby debug mode where anything you enter in the bottom command window will be sent to the Ruby evel() function and output to the right pane.
-You can for instance issue `puts @searched` to se the currently active search pattern.
+You can for instance issue `puts @searched` to see the currently active search pattern.